NICHOLS MEDALISTS

 Stuart L. Schreiber |

-| 2002 | For Outstanding Contributions to the Fieldof Conducting Polymers | Alan G. MacDiarmid |
+2002 | For Outstanding Contributions to the Field of Conducting Polymers | Alan G. MacDiarmid Nobel Prize 2000 |

-| 2003 | For The Currents of Life: Electron Flow Through Iron and Copper Proteins | Harry Gray |
+2003 | For The Currents of Life: Electron Flow Through Iron and Copper Proteins | Harry Gray National Medal of Science 1986 |

-| 2004 | For the Invention and Development of the Scanning Electrochemical Microscope (SECM) which has Allowed High Resolution Chemical Imaging of Surfaces and Reactions on the Nanometer Scale | Allen J. Bard |
+Microscope (SECM) which has Allowed High Resolution Chemical Imaging of Surfaces and Reactions on the Nanometer Scale |

-| 2005 | For Pioneering Studies of Chemical Reactions on the Molecular Level | Richard N. Zare |
+2005 | For Pioneering Studies of Chemical Reactions on the Molecular Level | Richard N. Zare National Medal of Science 1983 |

-| 2006 | For Click Chemistry, A New Strategy for Chemical Discovery | K. Barry Sharpless |
+2006 | For Click Chemistry, A New Strategy for Chemical Discovery | K. Barry Sharpless Nobel Prize 2001 |

-| 2008 | DNA: Not Merely The Secret of Life | Nadrian C. Seeman |
+2008 | For Founding and Establishing the Field of Structural DNA Nanotechnology | Nadrian C. Seeman |